 Plane tickets usually go on sale several months in advance of their departure.
 However, it isn’t a good idea to buy them as soon as they are available since, for the first few months, ticket prices are actually higher than they will be later.
-According to recent studies and data, ticket prices fall until one to two months before your flight and then shoot up quickly and become their most expensive right before the departure.
-This creates a sweet spot for buying tickets at a good price between 30 and 50 days before you fly.
-If you’re looking to save money, this is the optimal time to book.
+According to recent survey, the best time to buy a plane ticket is between 69 and 99 days before departure, depending on when you're traveling.

 Know the Best Times to Fly

-Shoulder seasons can save you a ton on airfare.
-A shoulder season comes directly before or after a peak tourism season when most individuals aren’t able to leave or are just arriving home from Hawaii.
-For instance, if you’re looking to save, the second half of January is a great time to plan a trip to Hawaii if you’re able since fewer people will be traveling making ticket prices more affordable.
+Shoulder season and low season travel can save you a ton on airfare.
+A shoulder season comes directly before or after a peak tourism season when most people aren’t able to travel or are just arriving home from Hawaii.
+For instance, if you’re looking to save, the second half of January is a great time to plan a trip to Hawaii since fewer people will be traveling making ticket prices more affordable.
 There is also a super affordable shoulder season from September to November when ticket prices are extremely low.
 Late November through January are high-traffic dates for Hawaii, so planning a vacation before this time when prices spike can save you a ton on ticketing and airfare.

 Know Your Airports

-Each of the four popular islands of Hawaii have multiple airports, but all airports are not priced equally.
+Hawaii has multiple airports on the different islands, but all airports are not priced equally.
 It’s important to know which airports are going to save you money if you’re looking to keep your vacation affordable.
 Certain Airports are also easier to find direct flights to if you’re coming from the mainland

 Flights to Oahu